orbitalquark/textadept/doc/manual/10_Advanced.md

 Access to the Lua state is available through the command entry.
 Press `F2` to access it.
 It is useful for debugging, inspecting, and entering buffer or view commands.
-If you try cause instability in Textadept's Lua state, you might very well succeed so be careful.
+If you try to cause instability in Textadept's Lua state, you might very well succeed so be careful.
 For more information, see the [scripting](11_Scripting.html) page.

 Abbreviated commands for the `buffer`, `view` and `gui` are available.
 So